Marketing Essentials for B2B Loyalty Programs

-Every day, we promote or sell something; that something can be an idea, concept, or product.
+Every day, we all promote or sell something; that something can be an idea, concept, or product.
 Promotion and marketing has been in our DNA since humans walked on this planet… and while the essence of marketing has remained the same over the ages, the nuances have become sharper and more precise over time with evolving technology and developments.

 I want to quote my favourite ‘marketer’ of all time, Steve Jobs, “Marketing is about values.
 It’s a complicated and noisy world, and we’re not going to get a chance to get people to remember much about us.
 No company is.
 So we have to be really clear about what we want them to know about us”.
 To make it simpler modern marketing is trying to cut through the clutter of noise and create a position and value for your brand in consumers’ eyes.
 This value creation and brand positioning do not change in B2B.